 THEATRE OF WITNESS AT THE PLAYHOUSE THEATRE

 Since 2009, the Playhouse Theatre of Witness Programme has been an innovative and pioneering initiative developed in partnership with Holywell Trust.
-Our latest project is carrying forth from the seeds that we planted with our first three productions:
+From 2009 – 2014 the programme has created the following productions:

 ‘Sanctuary’ illuminates the stories of those in exile, those seeking safe haven, and those who have created oases of peace and healing in Northern Ireland.
-The performers include refugee and asylum seekers and providers, as well as those who seek or offer refuge following violence, mental health issues, forced exile, poverty and/or sectarianism.
+The performers included refugee and asylum seekers and providers, as well as those who seek or offer refuge following violence, mental health issues, forced exile, poverty and/or sectarianism.
 ‘Sanctuary’ also highlights moments of ordinary and humble peace building.
-To find out more click here.
+Our short dcumentary of ‘Sanctuary’ will be found here soon!

-Built on the success of these first two productions, 2012’s Theatre of Witness Programme has resulted in the creation and tour of ‘Release’ with men who are coming to terms with the legacy of their past in Northern Ireland.
-Performed by a former prison governor, a former RUC detective, a former British soldier, two ex-prisoners and a man who had been blown up in a car bomb as a child, the production toured through November 2012 Copies of the Release Documentary are available from the Playhouse, if you or a group are interested in arranging a screening please contact Coordinator Emma Stuart at firstname.lastname@example.org.
+Built on the success of the first two productions, 2012’s Theatre of Witness Programme has resulted in the creation and tour of ‘Release’ with men who are coming to terms with the legacy of their past in Northern Ireland.
+Performed by a former prison governor, a former RUC detective, a former British soldier, two ex-prisoners and a man who had been blown up in a car bomb as a child, the production toured through November 2012.
+Copies of the Release Documentary are available from the Playhouse, if you or a group are interested in arranging a screening please contact The Playhouse at firstname.lastname@example.org.

 To view reflections from “We Carried Your Secrets” please click here